ArkEcosystemArchive/docs-legacy/docs/tutorials/usage-guides/how-to-use-ark-explorer.md

 ![DROPDOWN Overview](./assets/how-to-use-the-ark-explorer/DROPDOWN.png)

-**Ark Icon:** Returns to the Ark explorer home page.
+**ARK Icon:** Returns to the ARK explorer home page.

 **Drop Down Menu:**

-- **Home:** This will take you back to the Ark explorer home page.
+- **Home:** This will take you back to the ARK explorer home page.

 - **Top Wallets:** This will show you the wallets, ordered high to low by balance.
 From there, you will be able to see their ranking, wallet address, balance and the percentage of the total supply they own.
-Currently, the Ark development team holds the most significant portion of ARK, which is used to pay for projects and developers to bring network improvements and community support.
+Currently, the ARK development team holds the most significant portion of ARK, which is used to pay for projects and developers to bring network improvements and community support.

 ![Top Wallets](./assets/how-to-use-the-ark-explorer/TOPWALLETS.png)

 - **Delegate Monitor:** This shows the current list of delegates and all the votes they've earned.
-Ark is run by its community, whose members vote for delegates.
+ARK is run by its community, whose members vote for delegates.
 Delegates, among other things, participate in community matters and forge blocks.
 The top 51 delegates are allowed to forge.
 Many delegates rely on community support to maintain their position within the network.

 ![Delegate Monitor Overview](./assets/how-to-use-the-ark-explorer/DELEGATEMONITOROVERVIEW.png)